- Apply to UW

 - About UW

-As part of UW's comprehensive approach to alcohol, sexual assault, and relationship violence prevention and mental health education, the University of Wyoming is requiring all first-year students and transfer students with less than 60 credits and those who are 21 years of age and younger to complete AlcoholEdu Primary, Sexual Assault Prevention for Undergraduates (SAPU), and Mental Well-Being for Students.
-These are online, non-opinionated educational programs that are used on almost 1,500 campuses nationwide.
+As part of UW's comprehensive approach to alcohol, sexual assault, and relationship violence prevention and mental health education, the University of Wyoming is requiring all incoming students under the age of 23 to complete AlcoholEdu, Sexual Assault Prevention (SAP), and Mental Well-Being for Students.
+These are online, non-opinionated educational programs that are used on almost 2,000 campuses nationwide.

 You will receive an email from UW through Vector Solutions inviting you to complete each course when the courses open.